nrochard/blog_Composer/README.md

     $ composer install
     ```

-2. Create a .env and put your informations.
+2. Create a .env and put your credentials.
 You can help you with the .env.example.

+For the DB, you can :

-3. Activate your MAMP/WAMP for the database.
+1. Activate your MAMP/WAMP for the database.

-4. Export the /db/posts.sql in PhpMyAdmin
+2. Export the /db/posts.sql in PhpMyAdmin

+OR :

+1.
+    ```bash
+    $ composer run migrate
+    ```

+2.
+    ```bash
+    $ composer run seed
+    ```

 ## Start